DataDog/documentation/content/en/security/cloud_security_management/setup.md

 1. Navigate to **Security** > **Setup**.
 2. Follow the [in-app instructions][3] to activate CSM Misconfigurations for your account.
 3. On the **Setup** > **Cloud Providers** tab, click the **[AWS][3]** tile.
-4. To enable CSM Misconfigurations for an AWS account, turn on the **Collect Resources** toggle.
+4. To enable CSM Misconfigurations for an AWS account, turn on the **Resource Scanning** toggle.

 #### AWS integration tile